St. John's Wort and Depression

 - Combining St. John’s wort with certain antidepressants can lead to a potentially life-threatening increase of serotonin, a brain chemical targeted by antidepressants.
 St. John’s wort can also limit the effectiveness of many prescription medicines.

 - Psychosis is a rare but possible side effect of taking St. John’s wort.

 - St. John’s wort is not a proven therapy for depression.
 Do not use St. John’s wort to replace conventional care or to postpone seeing your health care provider.
-If depression is not adequately treated, it can become severe and, in some cases, may be associated with suicide.
+Inadequately treated depression may become severe and, in some cases, may be associated with suicide.
 Consult a health care provider if you or someone you know may be depressed.

 - Tell all your health care providers about any complementary health approaches you use.
 Give them a full picture of what you do to manage your health.
 This will help ensure coordinated and safe care.